RITUALS OF TRUST

 3).
 A response from a human interacting with the artifact.
 (Ritual)

-This project is also published on the Medium page of the Fluid Assemblages research project.
+This project and project video is also published on the Medium page of the Fluid Assemblages research project.